Tuition fees and financial aid

 2. Scholarships provided by individual faculties

-Apart from the Accomodation grant provided by Masaryk University, you can apply for other financial aid organised specifically by your faculty.
+Apart from the Accommodation grant provided by Masaryk University, you can apply for other financial aid organised specifically by your faculty.

 3. Government scholarship